 Related: How to check PHP version

-Installing PHP from APT keeps Ubuntu and Debian on the packaged runtime path, which is usually the safest starting point for local scripting, automation, containers, and later web-server integration.
-The distro package manager continues to handle library dependencies, security updates, and matching extension packages after the first install.
+Installing PHP from APT keeps Ubuntu and Debian on the packaged runtime path for local scripting, automation, containers, and later web-server integration.
+The package manager handles library dependencies, security updates, and matching extension packages after the first install.

 $ sudo apt-get update